Soundproofing and it’s many ways:

 Acoustic Foams And Wall Soundproofing:

 Now, soundproofing a wall without removing the drywall is a complicated affair.
-However, there surely are ways and we will tell you about them.
+However, there surely are ways and I will tell you about them.
 A common material to soundproof walls or rooms, in general, is acoustic foam panels.
 At first acoustic foams were commonly and mainly used in music studios to ensure a noise free recording environment.
 However, now due to popular demand acoustic panels are made for home use and is also being used by households as well.
 So let’s get into how you should start.

 STEP 1 (MEASURE IT OUT):